zubeyirtercan/voicefoundry-demo/readme.md

 - Fully download this project to your locale
 - Go to the root folder (folder above src folder) of either function.
-- Open `package.json` file and find the occurrences of `voicefoundry-artifacts-8106ee20` and replace it with the `ArtifactsBucket` value from the Outputs tab in the CloudFormation result page.
+- Open `package.json` file and replace all occurrences of `ArtifactsBucketName` and with `ArtifactsBucket` value from the Outputs tab in the CloudFormation result page.
 Please note that the bucket name occurs twice in the package file.
+- In the same `package.json` file find `VanityNumbersLambdaFunctionName` or `WebpageLambdaFunctionName` and replace it with the appropriate value from the Outputs tab.
 - If you have 7-Zip installed it will be used automatically.
 But if you prefer to use any other compression utility, please update the `zip` command in the `package.json` file.
 - Open the terminal window and type `npm run deploy`
 - This command will install all the packages, build the project, zip it, upload the S3 bucket generated by the CloudFormation template and update the Lambda function automatically.